Posted by: Northwest Eye in General on May 25, 2025

 Excessive Tearing: An Unexpected Dry Eye Response

-Excessive tearing can be a surprising yet common symptom associated with dry eye symptoms for those experiencing dry eye disease.
+can be a surprising yet common symptom associated with excessive tearing for those experiencing dry eye disease.
 We understand that this paradoxical response occurs when dryness irritates the eyes, prompting the lacrimal glands to overproduce tears.
 Unfortunately, these tears often lack the necessary components for effective lubrication, leading to further discomfort and irritation.

-At Northwest Eye, our specialists recognize that excessive tearing can indicate underlying dry eye issues.
-We utilize advanced evaluation techniques, such as LipiView® and Tear Osmolarity tests, to assess both the quality and volume of tears, ensuring a comprehensive understanding of each patient’s condition.
+At Northwest Eye, our specialists recognize that excessive tearing can indicate dry eye disease.
+We utilize advanced diagnostic tools, such as LipiView® and Tear Osmolarity tests, to assess both the quality and volume of tears, ensuring a comprehensive understanding of each patient’s condition.

 Research has shown a significant connection between prolonged screen time and the worsening of dry eye issues.
 For instance, during the COVID-19 pandemic, a study in Chile revealed that 77.5% of university students experienced symptoms of dry eye, as their screen time increased from an average of 9.8 hours to 15.9 hours during online classes.
 It’s common to feel that excessive visual display terminal (VDT) use can lead to both dryness and paradoxical tearing.